Free worldwide shipping on every order

 • Patient/client satisfaction rates for photobiomodulation typically exceed 85%, driving retention and referrals.

 Photobiomodulation (PBM) has transitioned from an experimental modality to an evidence-based tool in dermatological practice.
 The publication of over 5,000 peer-reviewed studies, including multiple randomized controlled trials in high-impact dermatology journals, has established a credible evidence base for conditions ranging from photoaging to inflammatory dermatoses.
-The landmark Wunsch & Matuschka (2014) RCT — 136 patients, sham-controlled, measuring objective collagen density by ultrasonography — demonstrated a 31% increase in intradermal collagen after 30 LED treatments, providing the kind of hard evidence dermatologists rightly demand.
+The landmark Wunsch & Matuschka (2014) RCT — 136 patients, sham-controlled, measuring objective collagen density by ultrasonography — demonstrated a significant increase in intradermal collagen after 30 LED treatments, providing the kind of hard evidence dermatologists rightly demand.

 For dermatology clinics, PBM occupies a unique niche: it enhances outcomes of existing procedures (post-laser recovery, post-peel healing, microneedling collagen induction), serves as a standalone treatment for inflammatory conditions (acne, rosacea, psoriasis), and creates a comfortable, repeatable maintenance service that drives patient retention and recurring revenue.
 This guide covers the clinical science, condition-specific protocols, procedural integration, and practice business considerations for adding photobiomodulation to dermatological care.